sespesogil/SATB2_3D_Genome/Enriched_permutate/README.md

 # Enrich permutate

-Scripts to run permutation analysis for both human an mouse.
+Scripts to run permutation analysis for both human and mouse.

 # Parameters: